Serge-Paul/White_Papers/README.md

 White Papers:

 Following are a few white papers.
-You can download them from the “Latest Thinking” section from my blog: asiliconvalleyinsider.blog.
+You can download them from the “Latest Thinking” section from my blog: asiliconvalleyinsider.com.

 Machine Learning Algorithms